 fototeta para enviar

-In Alhambra, we’ve got plenty of spots with great natural frames.
-Just take a walk around the park or down Main Street.
-You’ll find plenty of opportunities to practice.
+Alhambra’s got plenty of spots with natural frames.
+Walk through the park.
+Take Main Street on foot.
+You’ll find opportunities everywhere to practice.

 Mastering these techniques takes time, but they’re worth it.
 Your photos will go from good to great.
 And who doesn’t want that?